Circulation and Borrowing

 Presentation Practice Room

-This space on the 1st Floor, Mountain Side is available for you to practice and record multimedia presentations.
+This space on the 1st Floor, Mountain Side, is available for you to practice and record multimedia presentations.

-Bring your own laptop or check one out at the Services Desk; you can also borrow a clicker and adapter cords.
+Please bring your own laptop or check one out at the Services Desk; you can also borrow a clicker and adapter cords.
 The room can be booked in advance here.

-Located in the Music Building, the Music Library provides collections and services including books, journals, scores, sound recordings, and videotape and listening facilities.
+Located in the Music Building, the Music Library provides collections and services, including books, journals, scores, sound recordings, and videotape and listening facilities.

 Copying, Printing, and Scanning

 Copiers and printers are located throughout the Library.
 Buy a copy card from one of the vending machines to print directly from Library computers.
 You can use either the copy card or cash in the public photocopiers.
-For more information about copy cards and printing prices see here.
+For more information about copy cards and printing, prices see here.
 Scanners are available in both the main Library and the Music Library; scanning is free of charge.
-Microform readers are located on the 2nd floor, Ocean Side of the main Library.
+Microform readers are located on the 2nd floor, Ocean Side of the Main Library.